QIWI-API/qiwipay-docs/qiwipay_en.html.md

 To make tests of various payment methods and responses, use different expiry dates:

-* If month of expiry date is `02`, then operation is treated as unsuccessful.
+* If month of expiry date is `02`, then operation would be unsuccessful.
-* If month of expiry date is `03`, then operation will process successfully with 3 seconds timeout.
+* If month of expiry date is `03`, then operation would be processed successfully with 3 seconds timeout.
-* If month of expiry date is `04`, then operation will process unsuccessfully with 3 seconds timeout.
+* If month of expiry date is `04`, then operation would be processed unsuccessfully with 3 seconds timeout.
-* In all other cases, operation is treated as successful.
+* In all other cases, operation would be successful.

 <a name="test_limit"></a>